ShamsAlhajjaj/savingWallet/README.md

 - **User Authentication**: Login and Registration using Laravel Breeze.
 - **Transaction Management**: Users can add transactions with categories (Income and Expense).
 - **Wallet Management**: Displays wallet balance, total income, and total expenses.
-- **Admin Panel**: Admin users can view a list of registered users and their financial details.
+- **Admin Dashboard**: Admin users can view a list of registered users and their financial details, and show interactive charts of statistics.
 - **Category Management**: Predefined and custom categories for income and expenses.

 ## Technologies Used